Our Patented Gas Saver System Controls The "Gas Blast" Caused By The Higher Pressure Needed For Choked Flow .

 is our patented Gas Saver System.

 It is a simple, custom extruded, small ID, heavy wall thickness gas delivery hose with

 a peak flow limiting orifice built into in the welder/feeder end brass

 hose barb fitting.
 It maintains system pressure and therefore Automatic Flow Compensation.

 Also very important, the controlled small amount of extra gas it retains, quickly purges air from the

 weld start zone and MIG gun nozzle.
 Purging air

 from the weld start area and gun nozzle is essential for quality weld

-does not control the steady state flow while welding - that is set by the
+Note: The peak flow control orifice Does Not effect the steady state flow while welding - that is set by the

 existing conventional gas flow control device.
 For cylinder gas supply